|

 - Good as New, Aiden Moore

-My son, Aiden Moore, is bassist for Carney (Interscope recording artists), and the 2nd album above is one of his solo recordings.
+My son, Aiden Moore, was bassist for Carney (Interscope recording artists), and the 2nd album above is one of his solo recordings.
 The Carney album remains one of my all-time favorites, and it is not because my son is playing on the album.
-It is a truly phenomenal album ... very creative songwriting, superb musicianship (even virtuosic at times), and the production is excellent.
+I consider it a truly phenomenal album ... very creative songwriting, superb musicianship (even virtuosic at times), and the production is excellent.
 I also really love Good as New, which is in a lighter, folk-influenced style.
 I hope you'll listen to both of these albums and let me know what you think about them.

 - Spilt Milk, Jellyfish